KasuganoLove/image-classification-models/README.md

     mkdir vgg

 ## Tensorboard
-I use tensorboard to store the results.You can see the results by tesnsorboard at runs/{model}/train or simply set the logdir as ./runs
+I use tensorboard to store the results.

+You can see the results by tesnsorboard at runs/{model}/train or simply set the logdir as ./runs:

+    tensorboard --logdir="./runs"

 ## Best Accurracy model
-The models with best valid_acc are saved as runs/{model}/checkpoint.pth.See more information in source code.
+The models which have the best valid_acc are saved as runs/{model}/checkpoint.pth.

+See more information in source code.

 ## Datasets
 the datasets should be like cifar10